Sport in Queensland: Rugby league

 The other major rugby league team is the Queensland Maroons who play New South Wales Blues in the fiercely contested three game State of Origin competition.
 The Maroons have recently won their third straight Origin series, as well as their eleventh from the past twelve.

-The other major state based competition is the Queensland Cup.
+The other major state-based competition is the Queensland Cup.

 Rugby Union

 Rugby Union is a major sport in Queensland with more than 55,000 registered players in 210 clubs and 235 schools across the state.
 The first games were played in 1876, and Queensland has been represented by the Queensland Reds since 1882, who currently compete in the Super Rugby competition.

 In 2011, the Reds won the Super Rugby Championship in front of more than 52,000 fans.
 They repeated this feat in the 2021 Super Rugby AU Final.

+Soccer

+The annual estimate for Adults 15+ participating in soccer was 1,086,094 (or 5.4% of the Adult 15+ population) and in children, 30% play the sport, second only to swimming in terms of participation.